CristianBrinza/UTM/README.md

 <h4 align="center">Technical University of Moldova  </h4>
 <h4 align="center">FAF    |   FCIM   |   UTM   </h4> </br>

+<p align="center">Feel free to fork, change, or improve in any way this repository... lets help our colleagues have a easier and more enjoyable live in University</p>

 ---------------

 </br></br>

 <h1 align="center" >Anul I (2021-2022)</h1>

 ## Semeter I